CommandJoo/ModableDiscordAPI/README.md

 ## How to create a Mod

 Now you can launch your bot.
-However it doesnt have any functionality what so ever To create a new mod you have to setup a workspace in an ide of your choice and add the .jar file as a dependency.
+However it doesnt have any functionality whatsoever.
+To create a new mod you have to setup a workspace in an ide of your choice and add the .jar file as a dependency.
 After thats done you will make two files one for the Main-Class e.g. de.jo.TestMod and one for the mod info which is called mod.json